Paul has had two sebaceous cysts removed in Thailand. One was from his neck and the other from an upper back area.

 The epidermoid and pilar cysts contain only keratin and do not originate in the sebaceous gland.
 Therefore, they are not real sebaceous cysts.
 A true sebaceous cyst is rare and known as a steatocystoma.

 An epidermoid or epidermal inclusion cyst is a benign cyst found on the skin of body parts with little or no hair.
 Histologically, it is made of a thin layer of squamous epithelium and contains keratinous material.
 Approximately 85-95 percent of excised cysts are epidermoid and their malignancy rate is very low.

 A pilar or trichilemmal cyst is a cyst that forms from a hair follicle usually on the scalp.

 How Are Epidermal Inclusion Cysts Formed?

 The surface of the skin (epidermis) is made up of a thin, protective layer of cells that the body continuously sheds.
-Most epidermal inclusion cysts or epidermoid cysts form when these cells move deeper into your skin and multiple rather than slough off.
+Most epidermal inclusion cysts or epidermoid cysts form when these cells move deeper into your skin and multiply rather than slough off.

 Sometimes these cysts form due to irritation or injury of the skin or the most superficial portion of a hair follicle.
 Epidermal cells form the walls of the cyst and secrete a protein called keratin into the interior of the cyst.
 Keratin is a thick, yellow substance that sometimes drains from a cyst.